ivanvgreiff/zk-fuzz-lab/inputs/README.md

 ## Purpose

-Store JSON input files that are fed **identically** to both native and ZKVM runners.
+Store JSON input files that are fed **identically** to both native and zkVM runners.

 ## Format